I was Injured in a Florida Car Accident – What Should I Do if There Are Errors on a Car Accident Police Report?

 • Assumptions about fault: Officers sometimes make preliminary judgments about who caused the accident based on limited evidence.

-These mistakes may seem minor, but they can lead to major misunderstandings in your case.
+These mistakes on a car accident police report may seem minor, but they can lead to major misunderstandings in your case.

 Can You Correct a Police Report After an Accident?

-• Factual errors: like misspelled names, wrong vehicle information, or incorrect insurance details, can often be corrected with proof (e.g., driver’s license, registration, or insurance card).
+• Factual Errors: Misspelled names, wrong vehicle information, or incorrect insurance details can often be corrected with proof (e.g., driver’s license, registration, or insurance card).

-• Disputed facts or opinions: like fault determinations or accident descriptions, are harder to change.
-You can, however, request that your statement or version of events be added as a supplemental report
+• Disputed Facts or Opinions: Fault determinations or accident descriptions are harder to change.
+You can, however, request that your statement or version of events be added as a supplemental report.

 It’s important to act quickly.
-Contact the reporting officer or their department’s records division as soon as you spot the issue and provide documentation to support your correction.
+Contact the reporting officer or their department’s records division as soon as you spot the issue on the car accident police report and provide documentation to support your correction.

 Who can request corrections to a Police Report?